 Data on performance measures.
 In addition to required reports, each award recipient also must provide data that measure the results of the work done under the award.
-To demonstrate program progress and success, as well as to assist DOJ in fulfilling its responsibilities under the Government Performance and

-40 BJA-2018-13632 Results Act of 1993 (GPRA), Public Law 103-62, and the GPRA Modernization Act of 2010, Public Law 111-352, OJP will require any award recipient, post award, to provide performance data as part of regular progress reporting.
-Successful applicants will be required to access OJP's performance measurement page at https://oip.gov/performance/ to view the specific reporting requirements for this grant program.
+To demonstrate program progress and success, as well as to assist DOJ in fulfilling its responsibilities under the Government Performance and Results Act of 1993 (GPRA), Public Law 103-62, and the GPRA Modernization Act of 2010, Public Law 111-352, OJP will require any award recipient, post award, to provide performance data as part of regular progress reporting.
+Successful applicants will be required to access OJP's performance measurement page at https://ojp.gov/performance/ for an overview of performance measure activities at OJP.